Yellow group — STOVE KNOB SETTINGS

 Seems like: STOVE KNOB SETTINGS → Actually: MUSIC THEORY CONCEPTS

-key can refer to a device for unlocking, but in this context it refers to a musical concept
+while a key can be a physical object, in this context it refers to a musical concept